koltoneatschicken/2014/README.md

-# double click on file to open
+# each file is a clicker game move it t a folder